funky-station/funky-station/SOP.md

 8. The Head of Personnel is not permitted to perform Security duty.
 The Head of Personnel is permitted to carry a Disabler for self-defense only.

 ### Nanotrasen Representative
 1. The Nanotrasen Representative is to ensure that every Department is following Standard Operating Procedure, up to and including the respective Head of Staff.
-If a Head of Staff is not available for a Department, the NanoTrasen Representative must ensure that the Captain appoints an Acting Head of Staff for said Department;
+If a Head of Staff is not available for a Department, the Nanotrasen Representative must ensure that the Captain appoints an Acting Head of Staff for said Department;
 2. The Nanotrasen Representative must attempt to resolve any breach of Standard Operating Procedure locally before contacting Central Command.
 This is an imperative: Standard Operating Procedure should always be followed unless there is a very good reason not to;
 3. The Nanotrasen Representative must, together with the Head of Security, ensure that Space Law is being followed and correctly applied;
 4. The Nanotrasen Representative may not threaten the use of a fax in order to gain leverage over any personnel, up to and including Command.
 In addition they may not threaten to fire or have Central Command fire anyone, unless they actually possess a demotion note;